-The University of Maine at Augusta, Bachelor of Architecture program is fully accredited by the National Architectural Accrediting Board.
+The UMA Bachelor of Architecture program is fully accredited by the National Architectural Accrediting Board

 The National Architectural Accrediting Board (NAAB) states that: